zefei/remonit/README.md

 ## Build

-Build relies on grunt.js, you can install related packages using `npm install`.
+Build relies on grunt.js, you can install related packages using npm, you also need to install packages for each node-webkit frondend, so:

+    npm install
+    cd nw.dev | npm install
+    cd ../nw.release | npm install
+    cd ..

-To build, run `grunt nw | ./zip`.
+To build, use grunt:

+    grunt nw
+    sh ./zip

 ## License